7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 2. We create a "dummy" or "mock" implementation for every single "integration point" --- an entity which communicates with the outer world,
 3. For each abstract test, we create at least two implementations: one wired with production implementations, another one --- with dummy ones,
 4. We skip "production" tests when they cannot be run (service is not available, etc),
-5. We try to isolate our integration points from each other and business logic to avoid combinatoric explosions in amount of possible configurations.
+5. We try to isolate our integration points from each other and from business logic to avoid a combinatorial explosion in the number of possible configurations.

-Such an approach helps you to enforce encapsulation, allows you to code business logic with blazing fast tests and postopone integration works.
+Such an approach helps you enforce encapsulation, allows you to implement business logic with blazing-fast tests, and postpone integration work.

-Previously we've been doing it manually and even it that case it worths it.
-Now we automated it.
+Previously we've been doing it manually, and even in that case it was worth it.
+Now we have automated it.

 ### Mocks vs Dummies

-Many engineers love to create mocks using automatic mocking frameworks, like Mockito.
+Many engineers love creating mocks using automatic mocking frameworks, like Mockito.
-And usually, when people say "mock" they mean "automatic mocks".
+Usually, when people say "mock" they mean "automatic mock."
-From our experience, in general it's a bad idea to use automated mocks.
-Usually, they work in runtime.
+From our experience, it's generally a bad idea to use automated mocks.
+They usually work at runtime.
 They are slow.
 And what is truly important --- they break encapsulation and rarely survive refactorings.

 We prefer to create mocks manually (using in-memory data structures and simple concurrency primitives).
 We call them "dummies" to avoid ambiguity.
-And we strongly prefer dummies to automatic mocks --- they cost a bit more when you code, but they save you a lot of maintenance effort.
+We strongly prefer dummies to automatic mocks --- they cost a bit more while coding, but they save a lot of maintenance effort.

 ### An upcoming talk